DATA-TRAC/consumer-complaint-response/README.md

 <details>
   <summary>3) For the longer run *(possibly 30+ min, depends on system resources)*</summary>

 * ⚠️WARNING⚠️: These are basically the same steps we took to originally acquire the data.
-The steps take a lot of time (and disk space) and may not even be the best way of doing it.
+The actions take a lot of time (and disk space) and may not even be the best way.
 We highly recommend doing the quick run in step 2 unless you want to know how we got the data and experience the long wait.
 * Verify `df = wrangle_complaints_the_long_way()` is in the cell after imports of final-report
 * Install the pandas-gbq package through the terminal/command line
   * `pip install pandas-gbq`